New Japan Cup USA

-New Japan Cup USA is an annual professional wrestling tournament produced by New Japan Pro-Wrestling (NJPW).
+New Japan Cup USA was an annual professional wrestling tournament produced by New Japan Pro-Wrestling (NJPW).
 The tournament is a spin-off of NJPW's annual New Japan Cup introduced in 2020.
 The tournament was promoted under NJPW's North American branch, New Japan Pro-Wrestling of America.

-New Japan Cup USA is an eight-man, single-elimination tournament.
+New Japan Cup USA was an eight-man, single-elimination tournament.
 Matches are contested through NJPW's weekly television show, Strong.